-The proposed budget shall provide a complete financial plan, including a 5-year Capital Improvement Project Plan, of all District funds and activities for the next two-fiscal years.
+The proposed budget shall provide a complete financial plan, including a 5-year Capital Improvement Project Plan, of all District funds and activities for the next fiscal year.
 The total of proposed expenditures for each fund shall not exceed the total estimated revenue and/or estimated funds/resources available.